HugoForrat/LaTeX-Vim-User-Manual/README.md

 The compilation was done using `pdflatex`.
 There are probably some mistakes and inconsistencies, feel free to report them me or to make a pull request.

+**You can find a pdf version of the document [here](https://github.com/HugoForrat/LaTeX-Vim-User-Manual/releases/tag/v.1.0).**

+You can compile the document yourself by running `pdflatex doc.tex`.
+You might have to run this command twice to have all the tables of content working.

 ## Used packages
 - hyperref
 - longtable